Global commons: Definition and usage

-Management of the global commons
+Management

 The key challenge of the global commons is the design of governance structures and management systems capable of addressing the complexity of multiple public and private interests, subject to often unpredictable changes, ranging from the local to the global level.
 As with global public goods, management of the global commons requires pluralistic legal entities, usually international and supranational, public and private, structured to match the diversity of interests and the type of resource to be managed, and stringent enough with adequate incentives to ensure compliance.
 Such management systems are necessary to avoid, at the global level, the classic tragedy of the commons, in which common resources become overexploited.

 There are several key differences in management of resources in the global commons from those of the commons, in general.
 There are obvious differences in scale of both the resources and the number of users at the local versus the global level.
 Also, there are differences in the shared culture and expectations of resource users; more localized commons users tend to be more homogeneous and global users more heterogeneous.
 This contributes to differences in the possibility and time it takes for new learning about resource usage to occur at the different levels.
 Moreover, global resource pools are less likely to be relatively stable and the dynamics are less easily understood.
 Many of the global commons are non-renewable on human time scales.
 Thus, resource degradation is more likely to be the result of unintended consequences that are unforeseen, not immediately observable, or not easily understood.
-For example, the carbon dioxide emissions that drive climate change continue to do so for at least a millennium after they enter the atmosphere and species extinctions last forever.
-Importantly, because there are significant differences in the benefits, costs, and interests at the global level, there are significant differences in externalities between more local resource uses and uses of global-level resources.
+For example, the carbon dioxide emissions that drive climate change continue to do so for at least a millennium after they enter the atmosphere.

 Several environmental protocols have been established (see List of international environmental agreements) as a type of international law, "an intergovernmental document intended as legally binding with a primary stated purpose of preventing or managing human impacts on natural resources."
 International environmental protocols came to feature in environmental governance after trans-boundary environmental problems became widely perceived in the 1960s.
 Following the Stockholm Intergovernmental Conference in 1972, creation of international environmental agreements proliferated.
 Due to the barriers already discussed, environmental protocols are not a panacea for global commons issues.
 Often, they are slow to produce the desired effects, tend to the lowest common denominator, and lack monitoring and enforcement.
 They also take an incremental approach to solutions where sustainable development principles suggest that environmental concerns should be mainstream political issues.